zoran995/geoportal-server/docs/contributing/development-environment.md

 ## Testing

-We are using jest as our testing framework.
+We are using vitest as our testing framework.
 To run unit tests execute the following command

 ```sh
 npm test